vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 <li>
 <h4>Salesforce</h4>

-Salesforce is a leading cloud-based CRM platform that helps businesses manage customer relationships, streamline operations, and drive sales growth.
+<a href="https://www.salesforce.com/" role="link" target="_blanck">Salesforce</a> is a leading cloud-based CRM platform that helps businesses manage customer relationships, streamline operations, and drive sales growth.
 With its extensive suite of tools, Salesforce empowers teams to track customer interactions, automate workflows, and deliver personalized experiences.

 For businesses of all sizes, Salesforce provides a scalable and customizable solution to enhance customer engagement and boost productivity.